How to Start Bodybuilding - A Beginner's Guide

 - If you don't think you can afford to eat all that food though, see Bodybuilders Budget Diet

 - Is this going to be boring?
 No, see the Bodybuilding Recipes forum for ideas on tasty meals for your needs

 - A calorie is not a calorie!
 Remember this and use it well

-An example of a bulking diet to increase muscle mass as well as other very useful info:
+In the bulking diet article we illustrate increasing muscle mass as well as other very useful info.

 Once you know your goals and want to get your proposed diet and routine checked out, post it in the relevant forum.
 Get your diet checked out in the Diet & Nutrition forum and your training in the Training sections.
 When posting your diet please post it in the form advised in Critique my Diet.

 If you want to know what is in your food in terms of macronutrients and calories too then see www.calorieking.com or www.nutritiondata.com.
 These are both good sites for giving a good rough idea on how much is in each food.
 But remember don't count calories too much as the human body is a very complex thing.
 If you are not increasing your portion sizes slightly and you are not losing fat, either up your cardio or drop portion sizes slightly, but stick to the diet rules outlined in the articles.